Voter caging: Method

-When voters turn out to vote, they may be challenged and required to cast a provisional ballot.
-If investigation of the provisional ballot demonstrates that the voter has just moved or there is an error in the address and the voter is legally registered, the vote should be counted.
+When a voter turns out to vote, who has been identified as no longer living at the address on their voter registration, election officials at the polling place may challenge their registration and require them to cast a provisional ballot.
+If investigation of the provisional ballot demonstrates that the voter has just moved or there is an error in the address and the voter is legally registered, the vote would then be counted.
+Opponents of this practice say that it is an unreliable method for determining whether a voter is ineligible to vote.